- 1 What Are Spider Veins?

 Usually, you can return to work and daily activities without much restriction.
 You may want to avoid strenuous activity for two weeks following treatment to allow your legs time to heal.
 However, most patients resume normal activity immediately.
-Mild discomfort and bruising should resolve themselves within two to six weeks.
-You can use an ice pack and tylenol if you experience minor discomfort or itching.
+Mild discomfort and bruising should resolve within two to six weeks.
+You can use an ice pack and Tylenol if you experience minor discomfort or itching.

 The results of treatments are a noticeable reduction in your spider veins.
 If you undergo sclerotherapy, about fifty to seventy percent of the treated vessels will be permanently gone.

 Varicose veins are engorged and often twisted or lumpy-looking veins that appear on the skin’s surface, typically on the legs.
 They can lead to health problems down the line if not appropriately addressed.
 Thankfully, the Premier Vein Clinic has just the right treatments for it.